 The museum was awarded funding from Hampshire Learning to carry out the project.
 We would like to thank Rowner Infant school, Siskin Junior School, Gomer Infants School and Forces Families Club group at the Royal Navy Crossley Community Resource Centre, Rowner.

-An exhbition of all of the artwork produced by familes, adults and children from the local area is now on display at Gosport Discovery Centre until 1st February.
-It will then tour local libraries including Elson Library and Bridgemary library until April 2014.
+An exhbition of all of the artwork produced by familes, adults and children from the local area and was displayed at Gosport Discovery Centre.
+It toured local libraries including Elson and Bridgemary Libraries.

 St Vincent College Film and TV production 'Come dine at Sea